TPAFS/.github/profile/README.md

 This is the github homepage of [Persius](https://persius.org).

-We build AI for patients fighting inappropriate health insurance denials, and have been doing so since 2019.
+We build AI for patients fighting inappropriate health insurance denials.

-Our broader mission is to help patients access critical care, and promote transparency, accountability, and justice.
+Our mission is to help patients access critical care, and promote transparency, accountability, and justice.

 We do this by